huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 </Tip>

-Flash Attention 2 can considerably speedup the training and inference speed of transformer based models.
-Flash Attention 2 has been introduced in the [official Flash Attention repository](https://github.com/Dao-AILab/flash-attention) from Tri Dao et al. The scientific paper of Flash attention can be found [here](https://arxiv.org/abs/2205.14135).
+Flash Attention 2 can considerably speed up transformer-based models' training and inference speed.
+Flash Attention 2 has been introduced in the [official Flash Attention repository](https://github.com/Dao-AILab/flash-attention) by Tri Dao et al. The scientific paper on Flash Attention can be found [here](https://arxiv.org/abs/2205.14135).

 Make sure to follow the installation guide on the repository mentioned above to properly install Flash Attention 2.
 Once that package is installed, you can benefit from this feature.

-We natively support Flash Attention 2 for some models, currently supported architectures are:
+We natively support Flash Attention 2 for some models.
+The currently supported architectures are:

 - Llama
 - Falcon

 You can request to add Flash Attention 2 support for more models by opening an issue on GitHub!

-And they can be used for inference and training, including training with padding tokens - which is currently not supported for `BetterTransformer` API below.
+The supported models can be used for inference and training, including training with padding tokens - *which is currently not supported for `BetterTransformer` API below.*

 <Tip>

-Flash Attention 2 can only be used for models using fp16 or bf16 dtype, and can be run only on NVIDIA-GPU devices.
+Flash Attention 2 can only be used for models in the fp16 or bf16 dtypes and run only on NVIDIA-GPU devices.
 Make sure to cast your model to the appropriate dtype and load them on a supported device before using that feature.

 </Tip>

 ### Quick usage

-To enable Flash Attention 2 in your model, simply add `use_flash_attn_2` in `from_pretrained` arguments
+To enable Flash Attention 2 in your model, add `use_flash_attn_2` in the `from_pretrained` arguments:

 ```python
 import torch